ehassett/tfvm/README.md

 ### CLI Usage

 ```
-$ tfvm help
+$ tfvm --help

-tfvm usage:
-  help
-    tfvm help - Shows this help text.
-  install
-    tfvm install [version] - Installs terraform.
-If no version is specified, the latest will be installed.
-    tfvm install list - Lists the available terraform versions.
-  list
-    tfvm list - Lists all installed terraform versions.
-The current version is indicated with a *.
-  remove
-    tfvm remove <version> - Uninstalls the specified terraform version.
-  select
-    tfvm select <version> - Selects the specified terraform version to be used.
+Usage: tfvm [--version] [--help] <command> [<args>]

+Available commands are:
+    install    Install a version of Terraform
+    list       List all installed versions of Terraform
+    remove     Remove a specific version of Terraform
+    use        Select a version of Terraform to use
 ```

 ## Contributing